Last updated May 28 2019 - in case of problems or suggestions, please

 (2) upload and make the file visible for logged in users only, or

 (3) upload the file and then delete it (making it only visible for moderators and trusted users.
-Moderators and trusted users are not allowed to spread the link in any way - if that happens, please contact the moderators and the leak will be dealt with).
+Moderators, trusted users, or any other user for that matter, are not allowed to spread the link in any way - if that happens, please contact the moderators and the leak will be dealt with).

 The last option is the one to pick if you release cracks of new commercial games.
 Not uploading a file is not an option.
 CSDb's interest is in archiving everything C64 scene related, but we also want to help the game developing scene thrive, thus not help spreading cracks of new commercial game releases, potentially hurting the sales.
 (The file will be hidden from the public, and for logged in users, for one (1) year after the release date of the crack.
 After that the file will be available publically or, if the entry creator so wishes, for logged in users only.
 Only rightful copyrightholders may ask for a prolonged timeframe by contacting the CSDb moderators directly, and we will take it from there.)
 This way we ensure the integrity and completeness of the database.
 If a new entry is created without any proof that the file exists it will be deleted.
 The only exception is old vapor-releases where there are no file available; that means, and sends a signal, that we are looking for that particular lost file to complete the database.

 We want to motivate people to upload more old cracks to the database.
 Go through your turbotapes and disks - add missing stuff.